 04 — Scrum Deep Dive

-Scrum — Roles, Ceremonies & Artefacts
+Scrum — Roles, Ceremonies and Artefacts

 The Three Scrum Roles